Short porch at Yankee Stadium haunts Mariners again in series-opening loss in New York

 This season Mike Zunino had a homer with a 48-degree launch angle while Carlos Correa had a 49-degree launch angle.

 Down two runs, Seattle made a last gasp in the ninth against Yankees closer Aroldis Chapman.
-Jarred Kelenic worked a one-out walk and an infield single from J.P.
-Crawford brought the go-ahead run to the plate in Mitch Haniger.
+Kelenic worked a one-out walk and an infield single from J.P.
+Crawford brought the go-ahead run to the plate in Haniger.
 He battled Chapman and hit a slider to deep left that was caught at the wall by Gallo.

 “The ballpark certainly has its challenges more so than maybe anywhere else in the American League,” Servais said.
 “But both clubs are playing in it.
 They’ve got a lot of power.
 They got some additions in the left-handed hitters and they make a big change for their lineup.
 No excuses.
-They got to pop up tonight that went over the fence.
+They got a pop up tonight that went over the fence.
 Our guy hit the ball really hard at the end of the game and they caught it right at the fence.”

 Of course, that same short porch in right field benefited the Mariners, who wouldn’t have had two of their three runs in a different ballpark.
 Besides Kelenic’s solo homer, Kyle Seager also got a solo homer that was a Yankee Stadium special.